DocuWare/Intellix/doc/linux-setup.md

 ## Introduction

 This documentation explains how to setup Intelligent Indexing On Premises on an Ubuntu or Debian host.
-This documentation is working for Ubuntu 20.04 and Debian 10.
+This documentation is working for Ubuntu and Debian.

 Instructions for configuring Intelligent Indexing and working with Intelligent Indexing are available as separate documents in the